Qualifying Health Coverage Notice & IRS Form 1095-B

 - If you had health coverage other than Medicare during the past tax year:

-- Your other health coverage provider should send you a separate Form 1095-B.
+- Your other health coverage provider may send you a separate Form 1095-B.

-- Contact the health care provider if you have questions about the Form 1095-B they sent you.
-You can find the name of the health care provider in Part III of the Form 1095-B.
+- Contact the health care provider if you have questions about the coverage they provided.

 - If you need a replacement IRS Form 1095-B, call 1-800-MEDICARE.

 IRS Form 1095-B (Health Coverage) [PDF, 290 KB]